Sbussiso/OpenSentry/README.md

   - Single-slot latest-frame buffer drops backlog to keep latency low.
 - **`helpers/encoders.py`**: Uses TurboJPEG when available, otherwise OpenCV JPEG.
 - **Background workers (in `server.py`)**:
-  - `_ObjectsWorker` runs YOLOv8 at a capped FPS, overlays boxes, and publishes to `objects_broadcaster`.
   - `_MotionWorker` detects motion on downscaled frames, draws ROI, and publishes to `motion_broadcaster`.
   - Raw stream uses a lightweight producer to encode frames for `raw_broadcaster`.